PredatH0r/ChanSort/readme.md

 **Hardware**:
 - USB stick/SD-card to transfer the channel list between your TV and PC.
 A stick <= 32 GB with FAT32 file system is STRONGLY recommended.
-(Some TVs write gargabe to NTFS and don't support exFAT at all)
+(Some TVs write garbage to NTFS and don't support exFAT at all)

 Build from source
 -----------------